MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-storage.md

 Consider the following factors:

-- Will your application need to manage secrets (e.g. use Azure Keyvault CSI integration)
+- Will your application need to manage secrets (for example, use Azure Keyvault CSI integration)

 - Are stateful workloads required.

 - Multi write-read applications are considered.

-- Consider performance characteristics and how this relates to premium storage.
+- Consider performance characteristics and how these relate to premium storage.

 - Decide the VM type corresponding to the supported disks needed.